orstavik/JoiEvents/docs/6_TouchGestures/Problem6_TapDance.md

 We still have no control.
 Dynamically.
 But.
 Maybe there is hope.
 Can we make `.preventDefault()` work in `touchstart` in Chrome?
 Dynamically?

-Yes, it is simple.
+Yes we can.
 In Chrome, we just have to add a `touchstart` event listener with a `{passive: true}` third argument.
 ```javascript
 window.addEventListener("touchstart", function(e){e.preventDefault();}, {passive: true, capture: true});